Fody/Anotar/README.md

 ## Nothing to deploy

-After compilation the reference to Anotar will be removed so you don't need to deploy the assembly.
+After compilation the reference to the Anotar assemblies will be removed so you don't need to deploy the assembly.

 ## But why?
 What purpose does this serve?